 Divisions

-The Law & Economics Center is comprised of six divisions:
+The Law & Economics Center is comprised of five divisions:

 The Mason Judicial Education Program is the nation’s preeminent provider of high-quality, balanced judicial education seminars and conferences that focus on economics, finance, accounting, statistics, and scientific method.
 The LEC has been offering programs for judges since 1976.